-Offered as a coupe and a Spider with a semi-convertible, Targa-style roof, the 4C makes perfect Italian sense.
-It's the car that's supposed to cue up buyers for a totally revamped Alfa lineup to come to the U.S. over the next few years.
+Offered as a coupe or a convertible with a Targa-style roof, the 4C makes sense in only a way an Italian could.
+It's the car that's supposed to prime buyers for a revamped Alfa lineup to come to the U.S. over the next few years.

-The 4C is substantially lighter than its main competitors: the Porsche Boxster (by about 500 pounds), the Chevrolet Corvette (800 pounds), and the Jaguar F-Type (1,000 pounds).
+The 4C is much lighter than its competitors, which include the Porsche Boxster (by about 500 pounds), the Chevy Corvette (800 pounds), and the Jaguar F-Type (1,000 pounds).

-Power comes from a direct-injected and turbocharged 1.75-liter 4-cylinder engine, rated at 237 horsepower and 258 pound-feet of torque.
-It's a raucous powerplant, better sounding outside than in, and there's just a touch of turbocharger lag.
-Each horsepower has only 10.3 pounds to push along, given the 4C's 2,495-pound curb weight, and acceleration is breathtaking, at 4.5 seconds in the 0 to 60 mph sprint.
+A direct-injected and turbocharged 1.75-liter inline-4 powers the 4C down the road, and it's a raucous engine.
+The engine makes 237 horsepower and 258 pound-feet of torque, and spits and fires to entertain onlookers (although some of that noise is lost in the cabin).
+The power-to-weight ratio in the 4C is spectacular: only 10.3 pounds per 1 hp to push around and given the 4C's 2,495-pound curb weight, and acceleration is breathtaking, at 4.5 seconds in the 0 to 60 mph sprint.
 Top speed is set at 155 mph.

 The rear-drive 4C comes only with a 6-speed dual-clutch transmission, and it works better than any manual might for track duty.
-Alfa provides a “DNA” switch that changes shift and throttle pacing and gauge colors from Dynamic (red), to Natural (gray), to All-weather (blue).
-There's also the yellow-screen Race mode that turns off the stability control entirely; it's recommended for track days only.
+A "DNA" switch dictates the car's attidue and changes the gauge colors from red to gray to blue based on "Dynamic," "Natural," or "All-weather" selections, respectively.
+A "Race" mode completely defeats the car's stability control, but that's best left for track days only.

 The 4C was released for the 2015 model year, first as the coupe, then the Spider.
 For 2016, Alfa offers a new Carbon Fiber Trim package and a new Akrapovic dual-mode electronically controlled exhaust system.
 The Carbon Fiber package adds carbon fiber on the interior vents, instrument cluster surround, and instrument panel and shifter bezels.
 The new exhaust has dual center-mounted tips with a carbon fiber surround, and it delivers maximum sound when the DNA switch is in the Dynamic or Race modes.
 All models also get premium speakers, the coupe gets the Alpine audio system from the Spider and a lockable console, and the Spider adds a higher quality alarm system.